jimchen1551/MPCS/Computer Science/Operating systems/Operating system structures/System call and service/Process control.md

 -
 ---
 # Process control
+## System call
-1. create process, terminate process
+1. create and terminate process
-2. end, abort
+2. end and abort
-3. load, execute
+3. load and execute
-4. get process attributes, set process attributes
+4. get and set process attributes
 5. wait for time
-6. wait event, signal evenet
+6. wait and signal evenet
 7. allocate and free memory
 8. dump memory if error
 9. debugger for determining bugsm single step execution